عنوان مقاله [English]

 The present paper has theoretical, applied and developmental dimensions, and is based on descriptive-analytic research.
 Data collection was done by library and documentary method, and analysis of the findings was done qualitatively and inferential.

 According to Wallerstein, the trajectory of the global empire was the ultimate deficiency of its power to maintain a vast empire from a single political center, while the global economic trend is more dynamic because it creates competitive relationships among a large number of governments.
-(Griffiths, 2005, 986).
 Wallerstein and Taylor see the end of the global empire as the economic deployment as an alternative to political power at the top of the global system, and Cohen's systemic perspective places the system as the dominant component of the hegemonic power substitution.
-In systemic terms, elements of the system are the first component of the system, and the interaction of elements is the second component of the system.

-Cohen has a special interest in the ability of regional Economic to end the instability and fragility of unstable regions and fragile strips (Cohen, 2008, 98).
+Cohen has a special interest in the ability of regional economic to end the instability and fragility of unstable regions and fragile strips.
 One of the capabilities of regional Ecumenies in the era of globalization is to strengthen and accelerate the return process of the divergent border concept to the convergent notion of the frontier.
 Borders that are the product of the modern era determine the limits of the political realms of the states and look at the interior, but the frontiers are looking out.

 Regional Ecumeny in the Westphalian context is the purpose of colonial plans to prevent the emergence of geopolitical regions, and in the post-Austrian space, they are to become the focal point of the dialectical interaction and the coherence of the components of the global system.